Slow Cooker Pot au Feu is the rustic French peasant version of Pot Roast

 What is the best meat to use in a Pot au Feu?

 Port au Feu is usually made with less tender cuts of beef, and also pork.
 Beef chuck roast is a good choice.
-Beef shank and rump roast are often use but any economical cut is going to work as the long slow cooker process tenderizes the toughest of meat.
+Beef shank and rump roast are often used but any economical cut is going to work as the long slow cooker process tenderizes the toughest of meat.

 What is a Bouquet Garni?